Luashine/wc3-test-maps/TriggerClearActions-leak/README.md

 The following code will show when the upvalue-d table is collected by Lua's garbage collector.
 This can only happen if the actionFunc is actually destroyed.

-**How to:** copy-paste this code and wait 30-120s in a map until the overly slowed down GC decides to wake up.
+**How to:** copy-paste this code and wait 30-120s in a map (`/time`, don't Alt-TAB) until the overly slowed down GC decides to wake up.

 **Expected: all to work**